-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with esophageal cancer is about 17%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate of people with esophageal cancer is 18%.

 However, survival rates depend on several factors, including the stage (or extent) of the cancer at the time of diagnosis.
-The five-year survival rate of people with cancer located only in the esophagus is about 39%.
-The five-year rate for those with disease that has spread regionally is 21%; if it has spread to distant organs, about 4%.
+The five-year survival rate of people with cancer located only in the esophagus is 40%.
+The five-year rate for those with disease that has spread regionally is 21%; if it has spread to distant organs, 4%.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with esophageal cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.